 Why Single Plant ScrOG?

-- Ease of providing individual plant care - When 2 or more plants are placed under a single ScrOG net, those plants are typically treated the same out of necessity.
+- Easy to provide individual plant care - When 2 or more plants are placed under a single ScrOG net, those plants are typically treated the same out of necessity.
 Growers have trouble getting to plants at the far reaches of the grow.
 All plants are treated the same despite their strain, maturity level or health status.

-- Improved light distribution - Growers can rotate and custom adjust screen heights.
+- Improved light distribution - Growers can rotate single plants and custom adjust screen heights.
 Plants grow at different rates and mature a different rates.

-- Allows gardener to harvest plants individually at precise maturity
+- Individually ScrOGged plants allow gardeners to harvest plants at precise maturity.

-- Eliminates crawling under nets, wire or mesh
+- Singles eliminates need of crawling under nets, wire or mesh

 - Wheel chair / handicap accessibility

 - Irrigation equipment accessibility